A-S-Mayhem/Ion-Implantation-Profiling/README.md

 where $C(z)$ is the sum of Gaussians (above) and $C_\text{target}(z)$ is the desired profile.
 We get to "arbitrarily" choose the four energies of the implants.
 This lets us shape the profile.

+---

+### Effect of subsequent annealing on profile

+The second script examines the effect of annealing on our generated doping profile.
+We do this by first assuming the surface to be at infinity relative to the peak and approximating the new straggle to be:

+$$
+ΔRp → sqrt((ΔRp)^2 + 2*D*t)
+$$